kossa/autodeploy-github-bitbucket/README.md

 0. Create a new repo on **Github** or **Bitbucket**, and push all your of code.
 0. Add your server's SSH key to **Github** or **Bitbucket**.

----
-Note: _I had a problem with this when I added the default SSH key, so if you have the same problem, you have to generate a SSH key for www-data using : `sudo -u www-data ssh-keygen -t rsa` and then add it to your account._
-_For github, goto : https://github.com/user/repo/settings/keys, click on "Add deploy key"._
-_For Bitbucket, goto : https://bitbucket.org/user/repo/admin/deploy-keys, click on "Add key" button._

----

 0. In your server, clone the repo from **Github** or **Bitbucket**, for example : `git clone git@github.com:user/repo.git`
 0. Change the repository's owner on your server using : `chown -R your_user:www-data repo`.
 Note that you may have to `sudo` that command ;)
 0. You may, also, have to check the permissions for subdirectories and files: _files => 644, folders => 755_.